February 21, 2024

 Pedro Portela was born and raised in Porto, Portugal where he studied mechanical engineering.
 After almost a decade in the aerospace sector working as COO and systems engineer, he quit his job and started a journey of personal transformation that initiated with a permaculture design course.
 He spent 4 years self-educating himself in complex systems science and network science.
 He’s an alumni of the Schumacher College (UK) Leadership and Facilitation Course (class of 2016)

-He’s the Founder of the Hivemind Institute, a think tank and action research organisation in Portugal dedicated exclusively to prototype new models of local organisation, advocating for more systems literacy and proposing networked approaches to complex social problems. (more…)
+He’s the Founder of the Hivemind Institute, a think tank and action research organization in Portugal dedicated exclusively to prototype new models of local organization, advocating for more systems literacy and proposing networked approaches to complex social problems.

 Network Education, Development and Evaluation Services